Arvind6374/video-library-app/README.md

-# 📽️ Video Library – MERN Stack Project
+# 📽️ Video Library – Project

 A clean and modern **Video Library Management App** built using **Node.js + Express + MongoDB + React (Vite)**.
 Users can add videos, browse videos, search by keywords, view details, and delete videos — all inside a polished dark-theme UI.